mehtavishwa30/covid-19-projects/covid-19-projects.md

 ## 4. [Helpmate](https://play.google.com/store/apps/details?id=storesOpenIn.com) 🔗

-Helpmate: we built a community benefiting app that helps you list local shops & enables you to volunteer for others during this lockdown.
-Using Helpmate, you can discover all the stores, kiranas, mandi’s and thelas around you that are open and selling essentials.
-When you go out shopping, you can add stores and help people around you.
-You also have an option to volunteer and shop essentials for the elderly people and others around you who are unable to step out.

-Helpmate is a crowdsourced app that lists open stores as well as volunteers around you.
-It also provides an option for a user to add a store or become a volunteer to help the community.
-Elderly people & others, who can’t step out can call these volunteers & seek support.
+Helpmate is a crowdsourced app that helps you list local stores that sell essentials as open including hawkers & small shops.
+The next time you go out shopping, help people find the store you shopped from by adding it on Helpmate.
+With Helpmate you can also become a volunter to help your neighbourhood.
+Elderly people & others, who can’t step out can call volunteers & seek support.
+Helpmate is doing its bit.
+Let's do ours with Helpmate. 💜

-During these tough times, it’s our resilience and compassion which will shine through.
-Let’s build a better community.
-Let’s do our bit 🙂

-**Note**:
+**Note**: Helpmate is a hyper-local app for use in only a small region of India.

 ### Tech Stack 🥞